 Since April 2017, it is possible to save as much as £20,000 per year into a cash or investment ISA.
 ISAs allow you to save money tax free and when you’re ready to make withdrawals from your fund, the money you take is also free of tax.

 ISAs also come with the added benefit of allowing far more control over how your money is invested, as well as how and when you withdraw your funds.

 Once you withdraw and spend the funds, there is no more cash to fall back on.
 You may need to plan your spending with care to ensure the available funds will last as long as you need in retirement.

 If you die, any funds you still have money invested in ISAs will automatically form part of your estate and go to your beneficiaries.
-Whereas if you buy an annuity with your pension fund, the annuity benefits die with you, even if you have only been retired for a year.
+If you buy an annuity with your pension fund, rather than choosing drawdown like most people do, the annuity benefits die with you, even if you have only been retired for a year.